lamnguyen044/sql-datawarehouse-prj/README.md

 Welcome to the **Data Warehouse and Analytics Project** repository!

-This project demonstrates a comprehensive data warehousing and analytics solution, from building a data warehouse to generating actionable insights.
-Designed as a portfolio project, it highlights industry best practices in data engineering and analytics.
+This project showcases a complete end-to-end pipeline from data warehousing to generating actionable insights using industry-standard data engineering and analytics practices.
 ---

 ## 🚀 Project Requirements